-On June 6, 2014 and July 17, 2014, we consummated two closings by private placement which comprised the first tranche of a bridge financing, or the 2014 Private Placement.
-In connection with such financing, we issued convertible promissory notes, or the 2014 Notes, in the aggregate principal amount of approximately \$995,000 to certain investors, including Ventech, S.A. and IPSA.
-The 2014 notes accrue interest at a rate of 12% per annum and have a maturity date of June 6, 2015.
-We also issued warrants to purchase that number of shares of our common stock equal to the aggregate amount of principal and interest outstanding under the 2012 Notes, the 2013 Notes and the 2014 Notes divided by the offering price of a share of common stock under this offering.
-We expect the second tranche of the 2014 Private Placement to close prior to the end of September 2014, but if this offering closes prior to a closing of the second tranche, we do not plan on consummating the second tranche.
+On June 6, 2014 and July 17, 2014, we consummated two closings of a private placement, comprising the first tranche of a bridge financing, or the 2014 Private Placement, in which we issued convertible promissory notes in the aggregate principal amount of approximately \$995,000 to certain investors, including Ventech, S.A. and IPSA; and on December 19, 2014, we closed the second tranche of the 2014 Private Placement, in which we issued convertible promissory notes in the aggregate principle amount of approximately \$274,000 to certain investors, including Ventech, S.A. and IPSA, all of such convertible promissory notes referred to as the 2014 Notes.
+The 2014 Notes accrue interest at a rate of 12% per annum and have a maturity date of June 6, 2015.
+We also issued warrants to purchase that number of shares of our common stock equal to the aggregate amount of principal and interest outstanding under the 2012 Notes, the 2013 Notes and the 2014 Notes divided by the initial public offering price of a share of common stock under this offering.
 The 2014 Notes will convert in connection with a public offering of our securities and therefore immediately prior to the closing of this offering, the principal and accrued but unpaid interest on all of the 2014 Notes shall convert into equity at a conversion price equal to 70% of the per share price of the equity issued in a qualified financing whereby we receive no less than \$5,000,000 in gross proceeds.